Tinder Hvar Away

 On day two in Croatia, nursing our hangovers by the pool and recounting the previous night’s events, I mentioned to the girls my observation of all the hot young international men populating the island.
 Alyona proceeded to check out her Tinder activity which is when I realized that was even possible to do on location.
 “Have you never used Tinder before?” they charged.
 When would I have used Tinder?
 I went from one serious relationship to the next in my twenties and though I’ve heard friends and coworkers mention it I never really grasped how it worked.
 Two Croatian glasses of wine deep I agreed to let Alyona set it up on my phone.
 I figured what’s the harm since I’m abroad and I’ll never see these adorable assholes again.
 Ten minutes later she handed my phone back to me and what I saw was sobering.

-All in an in an instant my entire life, everything I’ve gone through that makes me who I am was reduced to a profile of 5 photos.
+All in an instant my entire life, everything I’ve gone through that makes me who I am was reduced to a profile of 5 photos.

 All in an instant my entire life, everything I’ve gone through and worked for that makes me who I am was reduced to a profile of 5 photos and a sentence, highlighted by my first name comma 3-0.